nowakowskir/php-jwt/README.md

 ```
 $tokenDecoded = new TokenDecoded(['alg' => JWT::ALGORITHM_HS384], $payload);
 $tokenEncoded = $tokenDecoded->encode($key, JWT::ALGORITHM_HS512);
-// HS384 algorithm will take priority
+// HS512 algorithm will take priority
 ```

 Please note that there is no need to provide algorithm when validating token as algorithm is already contained in token's header.
+Although for security reasons it's highly recommended to do so!

 ```
 $tokenEncoded = new TokenEncoded($tokenString);